 There are many names different families use for these objects, but one of the most common names right now is a “lovey.”
 This object can be anything from a stuffed animal to a special pacifier, a special toy, a blanket, or a small pillow.
-A comfort object like this can be any specific object that Baby loves to carry around with him, and uses to soothe themselves when he’s upset.
+A comfort object like this can be any specific object that Baby loves to carry around with them, and uses to soothe themself when they're upset.

 Introducing a comfort object

 Some parents of anxious or easily upset toddlers try to encourage their little ones to adopt comfort objects as a way of encouraging self-soothing techniques.
 At this point, Baby is a little old to be introducing a pacifier, which is a common first comfort object for babies.
-What he is exactly the right age for, though, is a blanket, since it’s only been a few months since safety recommendations recommend that it began to be safe for him to sleep with a blanket.
-Of course, stuffed animals also make great comfort objects, and you never know if Baby is going to be one of those children who latches onto a completely unexpected object as his very favorite thing.
+What they are exactly the right age for, though, is a blanket, since it’s only been a few months since safety recommendations recommend that it began to be safe for them to sleep with a blanket.
+Of course, stuffed animals also make great comfort objects, and you never know if Baby is going to be one of those children who latches onto a completely unexpected object as their very favorite thing.

 There’s no need to try to force a comfort object on a toddler if it isn’t happening naturally, and it will be obvious if Baby has attached to a particular item.
-If you think he still might, though, it can be a good idea to place objects around him to choose from that are washable.
-You’ll be glad you did if he decides he wants to hang onto one for six months.
-Parents also recommend trying to find multiple versions of a comfort object that are identical, which will prevent frustration when his favorite thing is being washed or gets accidentally lost.
+If you think they still might, though, it can be a good idea to place objects around them to choose from that are washable.
+You’ll be glad you did if they decide they want to hang onto one for six months.
+Parents also recommend trying to find multiple versions of a comfort object that are identical, which will prevent frustration when their favorite thing is being washed or gets accidentally lost.